Scottish Fold Cat

 The Scottish Fold cat has no special nutritional needs, however we recommend offering a high-quality food with a high level of protein and minimal carbohydrates.
 If you are offering a commercial brand rather than fresh food, ensure that the first ingredient is real meat or fish.

 The Scottish Fold cat likes to play, particularly when there’s at least one friend to join in the fun.
-If you have two cats, you can expect them to run, jump, and climb together.
+If you have two cats, expect them to run, jump, and climb together.
 If it's just you and your cat, they'll appreciate every opportunity for interactive play.
-Just like other cats, Scottish Folds appreciate window seats, cat trees, scratching posts, puzzle toys, and everyday objects like cardboard bags and boxes.
-The more opportunities you take to enrich your cat's environment, the happier they will be.

 Later in life, your Scottish Fold might need more encouragement to engage in energetic play sessions between naps.
 Keep an eye on their weight and try to increase activity if possible since obesity can make joint problems and other conditions worse.